Your cart looks a little empty!Continue Shopping

 Instead, check out high quality wine manufacturers, such as Zalto, Libbey, Riedel, or Zwiesel to bag yourself a glass collection you can be proud of.

-There are so many high-quality white wine glasses on the market it’s hard to pick a favorite.
-However, these top three are beautifully designed, elegant, and sure to attract compliments at your next dinner party.
+There is an abundance of high-quality white wine glasses in the market, making it a challenge to choose a favorite.
+However, these top three are exquisitely designed, sophisticated, and are sure to garner compliments at your next dinner party.

 Libbey Signature Westbury White Wine Glasses

 With a perfect tulip-shaped bowl, a sturdy flat foot (the bottom of the glass), and a slender stem, this classic white wine glass from Libbey is a great investment set.
 Better yet, it’s dishwasher safe!

 Created specifically for Riesling, Sauvignon Blanc, Pinot Gris, Petit Chablis, young Semillon, Chenin, and unoaked Godello, this beautiful Zalto glass is said to be one of the finest in the world.
 It’s on the pricey side, but it’s mouth blown and comes in a set of 6.